turingschool/frontend-lightning-talks/schedule-1806.md

 24. Breaking the problem down + best pseudo coding practices
 25. WTF Webpack?
 And why do I care?
 26. CSS Styleguides
-27. Linters - what, why, how, types?
+Tobin N. Linters - what, why, how, types?
 28. Take your `git` foo to the next level
 29. Algorithms or die - top algorithms programmers should know
 30. Hacking the FE interview